 Three duties tied to public relations efforts include:

-The best nonprofit executive directors maintain strong relationships among peers, key stakeholders, the media, industry associations, and more.
+The best nonprofit executive directors maintain strong relationships with peers, key stakeholders, the media, industry associations, and more.
 This ultimately helps the nonprofit put its best foot forward when launching outreach efforts or connecting with other organizations.

 A spotless personal reputation is crucial because stakeholders tend to keep a close eye on the organization’s leaders.
 A scandal in the life of a nonprofit executive director can tarnish the organization’s reputation for years to come.
 In a way, executive directors should consider themselves “on duty” at all times to best represent their nonprofits.